FreeCodeCampHelsinki/kukaseon/README.md

 ### Prerequisites
 Make sure you've installed the following:
 + Node (Anything above v10 should do.
-Ensure npm is installed to)
+Ensure npm is installed too)
 + Docker (including docker-engine and docker-compose)

 ### Instructions for use: